Fabula palliata

 Fabula palliata is a genre of Roman drama that consists largely of Romanized versions of Greek plays.
-The name palliata comes from pallium, the Latin word for a Greek-style cloak.
+The name palliata comes from pallium, the Latin word for a Greek-style cloak (himation).
 It is possible that the term fabula palliata indicates that the actors who performed wore such cloaks.
 Another possibility is that the fabula itself is metaphorically "cloaked" in a Greek style.
 As in all Roman drama, the actors wore masks that easily identified which of the stock characters they represented.